jorvlan/open-visualizations/README.md

 <a href="https://github.com/jorvlan/open-visualizations">https://github.com/jorvlan/open-visualizations</a>
 </pre>

-This repository has been cited by:
+This repository has been used by:
 <pre>
 - Ehlers, M.R., et al., (2020) Revisiting potential associations between brain morphology, fear acquisition and extinction through new data and a literature review.